Mask Designs & Patterns

 Removable nose piece slot: Nose wire is optional.
 If you do use it (e.g. pipe cleaner or wire), please do not fully sew it in.
 Instead, create a channel.
-Allowing for mask "repairs" in case it breaks, pokes through, or slides off-center is important.
-It also lets recipients be aware of which materials are present in their mark, and allow them to remove it before washing.
+Allowing for mask "repairs" in case it breaks, pokes through, or slides off-center, greatly extends the useful life of your mask.
+It also lets recipients be aware of which materials are present in their mark, and allow them to remove it before washing, to avoid damaging the washing machine.
 Although preferred, sewists do not need to provide the metal for the nose piece itself.

 All edges should be finished with no fraying; all strings trimmed.
 Please only submit masks that you believe are well constructed.
 If you are unsure, please contact us and we can provide some feedback.

 Patterns (below): Our patterns were selected from feedback from both hospitals, stitchers, and individuals.
 We have sewn masks from each of these patterns.
 While we hope that all of these patterns can be made quickly, the Leah Day mask pattern is a good place to start for new stitchers.
 These patterns will fit over N95 masks (please be sure to use the Men’s size for the RCoA pattern).
 Providence and Deaconess surgical style masks are also well-received.